I’ve been asked many times: “what gets you excited about the future?”

 If you are to comply with the european taxonomy, here’s what your software should do for you:

 - Calculate metrics for all the six environmental objectives, like impact on biodiversity, water resources, air pollution and so forth.
 Simple carbon accounting won’t be enough any more.

 - Calculate your environmental impact based on your expenditure and not on your activities.
 Only a spend-based approach can separate the impact of your capital expenditure from the impact of your operational expenditure.

 - Focus on quantitative metrics and be transparent about the calculations.
 Your software provider should follow the greenhouse gas protocol (GHG Protocol) and the calculations should be auditable by external auditors.

-As of today, Normative is the best software I know of.
-It really makes ESG reporting simple.
-The software automatically performs an environmental impact assessment of the company’s entire value chain, based on capital and operational expenditure.
-The calculations are fully auditable and comprise a wide range of environmental metrics, from biodiversity loss to water and air pollution.
+If you want thorough calculations without compromising the mental health of your employees (or the consultants you would hire), Normative can give you a hand.
+The software automatically assesses the environmental impact of a company’s entire value chain, based on capital and operational expenditure.
+The calculations are fully auditable and comprise a wide range of environmental metrics, from biodiversity loss to water pollution.

-The best thing about Normative is the amount of time it can save.
+The best thing about Normative is the amount of time it saves.

 If you want to be prepared for the next wave of sustainability reporting, I suggest you start assessing your impact right now.
 The time is ticking and software companies will be overwhelmed by requests in a few months.

-To help investment managers assess their whole portfolio, Normative has a special offering ending December 31st, 2020.
+To help investment managers assess their whole portfolio, Normative has a special offer ending December 31st, 2020.
 But it’s on a first-come first-served basis, so it might soon be over.

 Now you know what you need to do.